Savitha1234567/Savitha1234567/README.md

 ## 🎯 Goals (2026)

-- Master Data Structures and Algorithms
+- Master in Data Analytics and
 - Build and host a polished developer portfolio
 - Land a high-paying role in a product-based tech company